yzcheema11/ZCW-MacroLabs-OOP-ATM/README.md

   - Users and accounts remain persistent
   - Opportunity for research

 Recommended:

-Create a `UserInputHandler` class that manages all input requests to the user; Extend this with a `DummyUserInputHandler` for testing (provide scripted user input using this object)
+Create a `Console` class that manages console interactions.
+Create a `ConsoleMock` for testing (provide scripted user input using this object).